 Her reason for desiring plastic surgery made me think…

 I’ve performed over 10,000 operations.
 After looking at my data, I’ve realized that the motivation of “looking younger” applies to less than 10% of my patients, and yet, the most common misconception outside the plastic surgery world is that “looking younger” owns the majority of patient’s goals.

-In reality, approximately 55% of my patients are motivated to get plastic surgery to plus their social influence.
+In reality, approximately 55% of my patients are motivated to get plastic surgery for social reasons.

 - “I want to look less tired.”

 - “I’ve been told I’m too serious looking.”

 That 55% goes up to 85% when career/business is included as the motivating factor.
 They want to look their best and be more competitive in their profession.

 The “Career Motivation” is where men have now began to grow in numbers in recent years.

 When I first began my practice, less than 5% of my patients were men.
 Now, men make up 15% of the procedures I perform.
 That is a 300% increase!